renuo/applications-setup-guide/ruby_on_rails/configure_ci.md

   bin/check
   ```

 Make sure that the build is green before you proceed.
-Then setup the `develop` branch like you
+Then setup the `develop` by clicking the very hidden plus sign
-just did for the `master`.
+right above the now running `master` build.

 Afterwards, configure your project and select in the *Branches* section:
   * Cancel queued and started builds